Diokuz/baron/readme.md

 }
 ```

-All parameters are optional (except scroller, if you not using baron as jQuery plugin).
+All parameters are optional (except scroller or root, if you not using baron as jQuery plugin).

 `scroll` methods: